Quantum difference equation for Nakajima varieties: Introduction

 For example, the Hilbert scheme of $n$ points in the plane yields the spherical subalgebra of Cherednik's double affine Hecke algebra of $\mathfrak{gl}(n)$ --- a structure of great depth and importance in applications.

 Using quantization in characteristic $p\gg 0$, one constructs an action of the fundamental group of the complement of a certain periodic locally finite arrangement of rational hyperplanes in $H^2(X,\C)$ by autoequivalences of $D^b_\bT(\Coh X)$.
-It is known in special cases and conjectured in general that these hyperplanes coincide with \eqref{hyper} and, moreover, one conjectures a precise identification of resulting action on $K_\bT(X)$ with the monodromy of the quantum differential equation.
-This can be verified for the Hilbert schemes of points and other Nakajima varieties with isolated fixed points of torus action \cite{OP,BO} and it is quite possible that similar arguments can be made to work for general Nakajima varieties.
+It is known in special cases and conjectured in general that these hyperplanes coincide with \eqref{hyper} and, moreover, one conjectures a precise identification of the resulting action on $K_\bT(X)$ with the monodromy of the quantum differential equation.
+This can be verified for the Hilbert schemes of points and other Nakajima varieties whose fixed loci under a torus action consists of isolated points \cite{OP,BO} and it is quite possible that similar arguments can be made to work for general Nakajima varieties.
 There are parallel links between the singularities of \eqref{eq1} and representation theory of $\widehat{X}_\lambda$ for special values of $\lambda$ in characteristic $0$, see \cite{PE}.

 An important structure which emerges from the quantization viewpoint is an association of a $t$-structure on $D^b_\bT(\Coh X)$ to each alcove of the complement of \eqref{hyper} in $H^2(X,\R)$.
 The abelian hearts of the corresponding $t$-structures are identified with $\widehat{X}_\lambda$-modules for the corresponding range of parameters $\lambda$.
 In this way, the action of the fundamental group by derived autoequivalences of $\Coh X$ fits into an action of the fundamental groupoid